adap/flower/doc/source/tutorial-quickstart-pytorch.rst

 These updates are then sent to the *server* which will aggregate them to produce a better model.
 Finally, the *server* sends this improved version of the model back to each *client*.
 A complete cycle of weight updates is called a *round*.

 Now that we have a rough idea of what is going on, let's get started.
-We first need to install Flower.
-You can do this by running :
+We first need to install Flower and Flower Datasets.
+You can do this by running:

 .. code-block:: shell

-  $ pip install flwr
+  $ pip install flwr flwr-datasets[vision]

 Since we want to use PyTorch to solve a computer vision task, let's go ahead and install PyTorch and the **torchvision** library: